KavehsBeloved/KavehsBeloved/README.md

 Dislikes: Toxicity, ERP's, and then Life in general/pos
 <br/>

-- < Mentally neutral chaotic, or unless I vibe with you >
+- < Mentally neutral chaotic and silly, unless I vibe with you >

 <!---
 KavehsBeloved/KavehsBeloved is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.